-As Naturalist John Muir wrote, “In the supreme flaming glory of sunset the whole canyon is transfigured as if the life and light of centuries of sunshine stored up in the rocks were now being poured forth as from one glorious fountain, flooding both earth and sky.”
+As the famous naturalist John Muir wrote: “In the supreme flaming glory of sunset the whole canyon is transfigured as if the life and light of centuries of sunshine stored up in the rocks were now being poured forth as from one glorious fountain, flooding both earth and sky.”

-There are two rims in the Grand Canyon, the South Rim, and the North Rim.
-We will focus on the most popular, South Rim.
+There are two rims in the Grand Canyon: the South Rim and the North Rim.
+The South Rim is the most popular entrance to the national park.
 To make getting around the South Rim easier, park your vehicle in any parking area and use the free shuttle bus system to visit the visitor center, lodges, restaurants, gift shops, overlooks, and trailheads.
 Buses run at frequent intervals from sunrise to sunset.
-Make sure that you pay attention to the scheduled shuttle times.
-The park newspaper, The Guide, will detail bus route maps and schedules.
+The park’s newspaper, The Guide, will detail bus route maps and schedules.

-- The Guide will also list food and lodging.
-Be aware that some lodging, such as camping and Phantom Ranch (available by foot or mule on the Bright Angel Trail leading to the canyon floor), may require reservations up to 13 months in advance.
-We prefer to bring our food and picnic in a permitted area.
-Purchasing food can be expensive.
+The Guide also includes a list of available food and lodging.
+Be aware that some lodging may require reservations up to 13 months in advance, such as camp sites and the Phantom Ranch.
+The Phantom Ranch is accessible only by foot or mule on the Bright Angel Trail leading to the canyon floor.
+You can purchase food at restaurants near the visitor center (which can be expensive) or you can bring your own food and picnic in a permitted area.

 - Watch the sunrise/sunset at Mather’s Point.